/ 22 Jul, 2025

 Determining the appropriate device classification for Software as a Medical Device (SaMD) under the EU’s regulatory framework is crucial for manufacturers aiming for regulatory approval and market access.

-Higher-risk software medical devices require robust evidence, often including clinical data generated from clinical investigations, to demonstrate safety and performance.
+Higher-risk software medical devices require robust evidence to demonstrate safety and performance.
 EU MDR Annex VIII, Rule 11 outlines the classification rules for software.
 Applying the clauses of Rule 11 can be challenging, for example trying to ascertain what constitutes “serious deterioration or immediate patient danger”.

 MDCG 2019-11 rev.1, MDCG 2021-24, and IMDRF SaMD WG-N12Final:2014 offer guidance on applying Rule 11.
-MDCG guidance offers greater detail regarding the classification of SaMD and additional considerations for applicable rules from EU MDR, Annex VIII.
+MDCG guidance provides more detail on the classification of SaMD and additional considerations for applicable rules from EU MDR, Annex VIII.

-There are many aspects in an increasingly complex clinical use environment that can raise or lower the potential to create hazardous situations to patients.
-In order to successfully determine the correct classification of your device, understanding and clearly defining the intended purpose and clinical workflow of the device, and applying these to the relevant EU MDR Annex VIII rules and device classification guidance is crucial.
+In what is an increasingly complex clinical-use environment, there are many situations affecting risk for patients.
+In order to successfully determine the correct classification of your device, understanding and clearly defining the intended purpose and clinical workflow and applying these to the relevant EU MDR Annex VIII rules and device-classification guidance is crucial.

 For example, when applying the IMDRF framework definitions, consider an AI-based software that provides clinical management guidelines for abdominal pathology.
-The scope of abdominal pathology that the software includes may affect its classification.
+The software’s scope of abdominal pathology may affect its classification.
 IMDRF states that for a device to inform clinical management, “the SaMD will not trigger an immediate or near-term action”.
-If the device scope includes time-critical, life-threatening abdominal conditions, it is challenging to justify that the device will NOT trigger an immediate or near-term action.
+If the device scope includes time-critical, life-threatening abdominal conditions, it is difficult to justify that it will NOT trigger an immediate or near-term action.

 It is equally important to consider the intended users of the device and the intended use environment.
-IMDRF states that devices used by lay users in a "serious situation or condition" without support from specialised professionals should be considered a "critical situation or condition".
-This example illustrates the importance of all aspects of the intended purpose and clinical workflow.
-Devices intended for patient use at home without support from healthcare professionals, or used by healthcare professionals in environments where more severe conditions are likely to be encountered such as Critical Care, may indicate a more severe healthcare situation.
+Devices used by lay users in a "serious situation or condition" without support from specialised professionals are escalated to "critical" in IMDRF.
+This illustrates the importance of all aspects of the intended purpose and clinical workflow.
+Devices used without support from healthcare professionals, or used in environments where more severe conditions are likely to be encountered such as Critical Care, may indicate a more severe healthcare situation.

-The intended purpose, including intended conditions, target population, users, use environment, and features of a device should align in the description of the device to avoid any contradictions in the device classification.
+The intended purpose, including intended conditions, target population, users, use environment, and features of a device should depict an aligned clinical narrative to avoid contradictions in the classification.

 Common pitfalls

-While risk controls are important in device development for minimising patient-safety risks identified during risk-management activities, they do not influence the category of SaMD.
-The device classification should solely be based on the intended purpose to justify the significance of information provided by the SaMD and the state of the healthcare situation.
-As such, downstream risk controls, including safe design, protective measures, and information for safety, should be avoided in the rationale for the device classification.
+While risk controls are important in device development for minimising patient-safety risks, they do not influence the category of SaMD.
+The classification should be solely based on the intended purpose to justify the significance of information provided by the SaMD and the state of the healthcare situation.
+As such, downstream risk controls, including safe design, protective measures, and information for safety, should be avoided in the classification rationale.

 Within healthcare, there are a multitude of situations and complications that may result in a serious deterioration or death.
-Understandably, a common question is deciding the extent to which a device may lead to a serious or irreversible deterioration of a patient’s state of health.
 Importantly, the likelihood of these situations is relevant for determining the severity of the healthcare situation.

 Key takeaways

-- Clearly defining and documenting the intended purpose, clinical workflow and clinical context (such as conditions, users, and use environment) are essential for accurate classification.
+• Clearly defining and documenting the intended purpose, clinical workflow, and clinical context are essential for accurate classification

-- Risk controls and justifications such as clinical judgement are not considered adequate for explaining lower device classifications; classification must solely reflect the significance of the information and healthcare situation provided by the SaMD based on its intended purpose.
+• Risk controls and justifications such as clinical judgement are not considered adequate for explaining lower device classifications; classification must objectively reflect the significance of the information and healthcare situation of the intended SaMD use

 In an evolving regulatory landscape, achieving the correct SaMD classification is not just a procedural step, it’s a decision grounded in clarity of purpose, clinical understanding, and robust justification.
 Getting it right from the outset ensures not only compliance, but trust, credibility, and access to the patients who need it.